 - A great selection of life insurance goods

 - Pick-A-Term has few industry parallels and gives you the freedom to pick any term from 10 to 40 years

 - Premium rates might not be the cheapest

-Trusted by millions of customers, Desjardins ranks sixth in the list of largest providers in Canada based on written premiums.
+Trusted by millions of customers, Desjardins ranks sixth in the list of largest life insurance companies in Canada based on written premiums.

 Desjardins offer four term life insurance plans: Term 10, Term 20, Term 30, and Term-to-age-65.
 Term 10 and Term 20 plans are renewable up to age 85, while the Term 30 plan can be renewed only once.
 All the four plans are convertible, which is a useful feature to have if you want to change your life insurance over time.

-Desjardins offer four permanent insurance products, including a no-medical life insurance policy and a participating plan.
+This life insurance company offers four permanent life insurance products, including a no-medical life insurance policy and a participating plan.
 You can customize life insurance to meet your unique needs by adding various riders to the base policy.